hexandcube/hexandcube.eu.org/content/posts/2023/05/12/screenshot-sharing-with-sharex.md

 are located in Europe.
 I live in Poland, so I'll select Warsaw.
 In the next step, **make sure you set your bucket to Private**.
 Otherwise everyone will be able to see the list of all the files in the bucket.

-At the end we'll see a cost calculator. **The first 75GB on Scaleway object storage are free**, so if you don't exceed this limit, you don't have to worry about it.
+At the end we'll see a cost calculator. ~~The first 75GB on Scaleway object storage are free, so if you don't exceed this limit, you don't have to worry about it.~~ [[May 2024 Update]](#may-2024-update)

 Now that our bucket is ready, we can go back to ShareX.
 Go to the **Destinations** menu, and select **Destination settings**.
 From the list of File uploaders, select **Amazon S3**.
 We're going to start with our credentials.
 Go to